-- Included in "Other income (expense), net" in the consolidated statements of income.
-Included in "Other income (expense), net" in the consolidated statements of income.
-Included in "Costs of goods sold" in the consolidated statements of income.
+- 1. Included in "Selling, general and administrative expenses" in the consolidated statements of income. - Included in "Other income (expense), net" in the consolidated statements of income.
+Included in "Costs of goods sold" in the consolidated statements of income. - 4.
 For more information, see "Corporate Expenses, Interest and Other" below and Note 8 "Retirement Plans and Other Postretirement Benefits" to the Consolidated Financial Statements in Item 15.